August 3, 2024 tips for growing orchids indoors

 5. Watering Schedule

-Overwatering is a common mistake.
-You should be watering orchids every 7-10 days and allowing the potting medium to dry out between watering.
+Overwatering is the most common mistake people make with orchids.
+You should be watering your orchid every 7 to 10 days and letting the putting medium dry before each watering.

 6. Use Room Temperature Water